Learn to make better decisions via optimization and machine learning

 As illustrated below (Figure 1), computational decision science uses techniques from mathematics, computer science, and business.
 The business and organizational domain provides the motivation and problems, classic problems including supply-chain and logistics.
 Solutions to these problems require mathematical modeling and statistics.
 More importantly the application of sophisticated algorithms and optimization are added, along with data mining and machine learning techniques to develop intelligence, e.g., business intelligence.

 The Analytic Sequence

 The road to optimized decisions involves the three phases of analytics: descriptive, predictive, and prescriptive analytics.

-The Computational Decision Science and Operations Research (CDSOR) program helps students to identify future trends that lead to determination of the best decisions, actions, or outcomes.This is distinct from descriptive analytics, which aids in the analysis of historic data to identify patterns, using tools from data wrangling, statistics, and data mining.
-The results of descriptive analysis typically feed predictive analysis, which helps predict future trends and probabilities of events and determines relationships in the data using tools from machine learning and statistical learning.
+The Computational Decision Science and Operations Research (CDSOR) program helps you identify future trends that lead to determination of the best decisions, actions, or outcomes.This is distinct from descriptive analytics, which aids in the analysis of historic data to identify patterns using tools from data wrangling, statistics, and data mining.
+The results of descriptive analytics typically feed predictive analysis, which helps predict future trends and probabilities of events, and determines relationships in the data using tools from machine learning and statistical learning.
 Utilizing data to determine the best course of action is commonly called prescriptive analysis.
 The transitions from simple to sophisticated methods in decision science are illustrated in Figure 2.

 Methods that aid in decision making, as described above, are becoming increasingly important.

 Computational decision science provides the foundations of prescriptive science.